Osteoarthritis: What happens in the hip joint?

 • Weight reduction to relieve the joint

-If the conservative measures are no longer sufficient, an artificial hip joint (hip-Tep) be required.
-The destroyed joint surfaces are replaced by a prosthesis that restores the original function of the joint.
+If conservative treatments are no longer sufficient, a total hip replacement (THR) be necessary.
+In this procedure, the damaged joint surfaces are replaced with a prosthesis that restores the original function of the joint.

-The osteoarthritis of the hip is a gradual process that has developed for years.
-The first arthrosis marks are often unspecific, which is why early diagnosis is important.
-The hip arthrosis is a progressive disease that can lead to severe pain and massive movement restrictions.
-The typical arthrosis marks such as cartilage wear, bone clerosis, osteophyte formation and scree cysts are clearly recognizable on the X -ray image and reflect the progression of the disease.
-While conservative measures such as physiotherapy, weight reduction and drug pain therapy can help in early stages, only the use of an artificial hip joint often remains as a permanent solution in the advanced course.
+Hip osteoarthritis is a gradual process that develops over years.
+The first signs of osteoarthritis are often nonspecific, which is why early diagnosis is crucial.
+Hip osteoarthritis is a progressive disease that, if left untreated, can lead to severe pain and significant limitations in movement.
+The typical signs of osteoarthritis, such as cartilage wear, bone sclerosis, osteophyte formation, and subchondral cysts, are clearly visible on X-rays and reflect the progression of the disease.
+While conservative measures such as physiotherapy, weight loss, and pain medication can be helpful in the early stages, in advanced stages, hip replacement surgery is often the only permanent solution.

-Precisely because the development of osteoarthritis is individual and various factors have to be taken into account, early advice from a hip specialist is crucial.
-An experienced specialist can not only make a precise diagnosis, but also develop an individually coordinated treatment strategy - be it through joint -preserving measures or the optimal time for a hip prosthesis.
-If you suffer from hip pain, you should not wait too long, but get advice in a specialized center in order to find the best possible therapy for a pain -free future.
+Because the development of osteoarthritis varies from person to person and several factors must be considered, early consultation with a hip specialist is crucial.
+An experienced specialist can not only make a precise diagnosis but also develop a tailored treatment strategy – whether through joint-preserving measures or determining the optimal time for a hip replacement.
+Anyone suffering from hip pain should not wait too long but seek advice at a specialized center to find the best possible therapy for a pain-free future.

 MAKE AN APPOINTMENT?